 Since the athletic department completed its transition to the Division I level, Jahn has led UC Davis to new levels of success, claiming five conference titles in the last eight years with four of those coming as a member of the Mountain Pacific Sports Federation in 2011, 2013, 2014, and 2016 -- the most of any league member since the conference began sponsoring the sport in 2011.

 During her tenure at UC Davis, Jahn has coached a multitude of All-Americans, including two student-athletes - Anna Pettis and Kristi Wheeler - selected as part of the NCAA Division II swimming team of the decade for the 1980s.
 Her student-athletes have been widely recognized on the university level as well.
-Kobayashi won the campus's Hubert Heitman Award for a second time in 2005, becoming the fourth Barbara Jahn protegé to capture the honor as outstanding female athlete of the year.
-Additionally, three of her swimmers have won the W.P.
-Lindley Award as the university's top scholar-athlete of the year.
+Six of her protegés have gone on to win the campus' Hubert Heitman Award as the outstanding female athlete of the year: Pettis (1985), Wheeler (1988), Shannon Little (1989), Yuka Kobayashi (2003 & 2005), Heidi Kucera (2009), and Hilvy Cheung (2016).

 Additionally, three of her swimmers have also won the W.P.
 Lindley Award as the university's top scholar-athlete of the year: Laura O'Heir (1984), Wheeler (1987), and Linda Hermann (2011).

 On the vaunted rosters of the Cal Aggie Athletics Hall of Fame, no fewer than six of her student-athletes are listed: Anna Pettis Scott (1991), Kristi Wheeler-Hussain (1993), Jamie McClellan (1999), Mary E. Fiedler-Althof (2001), Koren Pollock Motekaitis (2012) and Kobayashi (2012).